IoanaTC/Cool-oop-projects/README.md

-# OOP---Projects
+# OOP - Projects
-:school:Holds programs created with the purpose of testing basic oop concepts in c++
+:school:Holds programs created with the purpose of testing basic oop concepts in c++:school: